 Let’s talk about CSS and React!

-One thing is that it can make your React and HTML & CSS development experience so much smoother if you define your CSS and styles directly in the React component (.tsx) files.
-Many people may say it’s heretical to ‘mess up’ React components with embedding CSS in there.
-But the reality is that it makes you quite a bit more productive when you don’t have the constant headache from having to switch between React components and style sheets.
-The firmly rooted ideology of keeping them separate, I believe, is based on the assumption that other people, such as UX designers, would be responsible for updating the styles whereas the ‘nerds’ would take care of the code part of the components.
+It can make your React and HTML & CSS development experience quite a bit smoother if you define your CSS and styles directly in the React component (.tsx) files.
+Some people say it’s heretical to bake CSS styles directly inside React components.
+But in reality, it improves your productivity quite a bit when you don’t suffer from the headache of constantly switching between CSS files and their React components.
+I believe that the firmly rooted ideology of keeping them separate is based on the assumption that other people, such as UX designers, would be responsible for updating the styles whereas the developers would take care of the code part of the components.

 As writing the final CSS for the React components goes tightly hand-in-hand with creating the actual components, it feels quite obvious to place every component’s style in the same file with the component.